reka-ai/api-examples-python/roast_my_life/workshop/README.md

         fallback = "Unknown error: chat_response missing."
     return jsonify({"success": False, "error": fallback})
 ```

+#### 🔍 What the Code Does

+This Flask route serves as the main orchestrator for the video roasting feature, connecting the frontend request to the AI-powered response.
+Here's how it works:

+**Request Validation**: The route first validates that a `video_id` is provided in the JSON request body.
+If missing, it immediately returns an HTTP 400 error with a clear message, preventing unnecessary API calls.

+**API Integration**: It calls the `call_reka_vision_qa()` function to communicate with the Reka Vision API, passing the video ID and receiving the AI-generated roast response along with any metadata or error information.

+**Response Processing Logic**: The route implements a smart fallback hierarchy for handling different response scenarios:
+- **Primary Response**: If `chat_response` is present, it converts the markdown to HTML and returns a success response
+- **Fallback Messages**: If no chat response is available, it tries `system_message` then `error` from the API response
+- **Default Handling**: If none of the above are available, it provides a generic error message

+**Content Transformation**: For successful roasts, it uses the `simple_markdown_to_html()` function to convert the AI's markdown response into properly formatted HTML that can be safely displayed in the browser.

+**Error Handling**: The route provides consistent error responses in JSON format with `success: false` and descriptive error messages, ensuring the frontend can always parse and display appropriate feedback to users.

+**Response Format**: Returns standardized JSON responses with either `{"success": true, "result": html_content}` for successful roasts or `{"success": false, "error": error_message}` for failures, making frontend error handling straightforward.

 Now add the browser-side logic.
 Paste into `templates/form.html` at the **STEP** marker inside the existing `<script>` tag (do **NOT** add another `<script>` wrapper):